notshi/dquery/dquery.md

 | ilike | Search for a specified pattern, case insensitive |

-For Like / iLike, there are two wildcard options.
+For Like and iLike, there are two wildcard options:

-  The percent sign `%` for multiple characters.
+- The percent sign `%` for multiple characters.
-  The underscore sign `_` for a single character.
+- The underscore sign `_` for a single character.

 | Use | What it does |